Here’s a travel guide to the province of Basilan including a sample 2-day itinerary.

 Renting a cottage is required for day tours (P350 good up to 5 people).
 Entrance fee is P35 per person.

-4. Food tripping
+4. Food tripping at the markets

 From Lamitan City public market, you can witness the preparation and cooking of native delicacies, notably lokot-lokot and panyalam.